FREQUENTLY ASKED ROOFING QUESTIONS

 A: Be sure to get a detailed quote from your roofer and make sure it shows everything that was discussed on it.
 You should also ask for referrals and speak to some former customers.
 Make sure that the roofer cleaned up after themselves, finished the job when they said they would, addressed any issues in a timely way, and kept to the contract.
 Make sure that you trust whoever you hire to do the job correctly the first time.

 NEW CUSTOMER SPECIAL - UP TO 10% OFF

-We offer new customers 10% off on all roofing and landscaping work in Dublin.
+We offer new customers 10% off on all roofing work.
 Contact us to claim your discount